Oziomajnr/Ozioma-Personal-Website/blog/_posts/2023-01-09-what-i-learned-from-solving-2023-advent-of-code-puzzle.md

 layout: post
 title: "What I learned from solving 2023 Advent Of Code Puzzles"
 date: 2024-01-10
-description: A journey through the fascinating challenges presented in the 2023 Advent of Code competition and the insightful learnings it brought along.
 ---
-# What I learned from solving 2023 Advent Of Code Puzzles

 For the past 4 years, I have participated in the [Advent of Code](https://adventofcode.com/2023/about) event.
 In this event you get to solve a series of **50 puzzles**, two every day, between December 1st and 25th.
 The puzzles can usually be solved using algorithm and data structure techniques.